KohlovaK/AzureSentinelMap/README.md

 <h1>Azure Sentinel Map with Live Attacks(SIEM)</h1>

 <h2>Description</h2>
 I set up a cloud-based SIEM (Azure Sentinel) and connected it to a live virtual machine acting as a honey pot.
-Then, I was monitoring live attacks (Remote Desktop Protocol Brute Force) from all the world through logs (which collect information such as IP adDresses, countries, credentials which attackers tried to use for login, etc.).
+Then, I was monitoring live attacks (Remote Desktop Protocol Brute Force) from all over the world through logs (which collect information such as IP addresses, countries, credentials which attackers tried to use for login, etc.).
 I used a custom PowerShell script to see geolocation information of the attackers, and plotted it on the Azure Sentinel Map.
 As the data is displayed on a map, it is easy to see where these attacks are coming from.
 <br />
-In this project I did not only learned how to set this up, but it is also a strong reminder, that anything published on the Internet can be vulnerable and the attackers will try to take advantage of it, no matter who you are, you will always be a target.
+In this project, I not only learned how to set this up, but it is also a strong reminder, that anything published on the Internet can be vulnerable and the attackers will try to take advantage of it, no matter who you are, you will always be a target.
 The other reminder is to use strong credentials, strong passwords and obviously not to use "admin" as a username as the most of attackers tried to use this one.
-It is also crucial to se tup firewalls properly, so they are not open to everything coming from the Internet.
+It is also crucial to setup firewalls properly, so they are not open to everything coming from the Internet.
 <br />

 <h2>Tutorial from:</h2>